 Many contemporary roofing systems are rated for hail resistance.
 The scale is generally 1 thru 4, which conveys the size of hail that has been tested on sample of roofing material to let you the consumer know what the given material can withstand.
+In terms of ratings, always look for class 4 hail impact resistant roofing products if your home is located in a hail prone area.

 Roofs and siding on your home are continually vulnerable to hail damage, especially in hail-prone states such as Texas, Oklahoma, Colorado, Kansas, Wyoming, and other areas.
 Fortunately, restoration of a hail-damaged roof is both attainable and economically feasible.